microsoft/spring-data-cosmosdb/README.md

 # Spring Data for Azure Cosmos DB

-[Azure Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db/introduction) is a globally-distributed database service that allows developers to work with data using a variety of standard APIs, such as SQL, MongoDB, Cassandra, Graph, and Table.

-**Spring Data Azure Cosmos DB** provides initial Spring Data support for Azure Cosmos DB using the [SQL API](https://docs.microsoft.com/en-us/azure/cosmos-db/sql-api-introduction), based on Spring Data framework.
-Currently it only supports SQL API, the other APIs are in the plan.
+[Azure Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db/introduction) is a globally-distributed database service that allows developers to work with data using a variety of standard APIs, such as SQL, MongoDB, Cassandra, Graph, and Table. **Spring Data Azure Cosmos DB** provides initial Spring Data support for Azure Cosmos DB using the [SQL API](https://docs.microsoft.com/en-us/azure/cosmos-db/sql-api-introduction), based on Spring Data framework.

 ## TOC